aimeos/aimeos-docs/src/config/mshop/stock-manager.md

 # name

-Class name of the used stock manager implementation
+Class name of the used product stock manager implementation

 ```
 mshop/stock/manager/name = Standard